Variable, Fixed & Indexed Annuities: Why You Need To Take A Fresh Look

 Fixed Annuity Definition

-A fixed annuity is a financial tool that promises a guaranteed minimum rate of interest on the principal amount while your account is growing.
-The insurance company also guarantees that the periodic payment will be for a set amount for a fixed period, such as 20 years, or an indefinite period, such as your lifetime.
+A fixed annuity is a financial instrument that offers a guaranteed minimum interest rate on your principal while your account grows.
+Additionally, the insurance company ensures that the periodic payments will remain fixed for a specific duration, such as 20 years, or even for your lifetime.
+This provides stability and certainty in your financial planning while allowing your investment to flourish.

 Although the word “fixed” might suggest otherwise, the interest rate on a fixed annuity can change over time.
-The contract will explain whether, how and when this can happen.
-Often the interest rate is fixed for a number of years and then changes periodically based on current rates.
+The contract will provide clear explanations regarding the terms, conditions, timing, and circumstances under which this can occur.
+Typically, the interest rate remains fixed for a certain period of time, after which it adjusts periodically in accordance with prevailing rates.

 Things to Consider When Purchasing a Fixed Annuity